jamesrcutmore/Quiz-game1/README.md

 - **Returning Visitor Goals**

-  - As a Returning Visitor, I want to find the leader board and beat my last score.
+  - As a Returning Visitor, I want to see my score at he end so i can progress.

-  - As a Returning Visitor, I want to see if there is a higher score saved in the system so I can try to beat it.
+  - As a Returning Visitor, I want to see if i can beat my previous score.

 ### **Design**